SMS Dresden (1907): Design

-The ship was armed with a main battery of ten 10.5 cm SK L/40 guns in single mounts.
-Two were placed side by side forward on the forecastle, six were located amidships, three on either side, and two were placed side by side aft.
+The ship was armed with a main battery of ten 10.5 cm SK L/40 guns in single pivot mounts.
+Two were placed side by side forward on the forecastle; six were located on the broadside, three on either side; and two were placed side by side aft.
 The guns could engage targets out to 12,200 m.
 They were supplied with 1,500 rounds of ammunition, for 150 shells per gun.
 The secondary battery comprised eight 5.2 cm SK L/55 guns, with 4,000 rounds of ammunition.
 She was also equipped with two 45 cm torpedo tubes with four torpedoes, mounted on the deck.

-The ship was protected by an armored deck that was up to 80 mm thick.
-The conning tower had 100 mm thick sides, and the guns were protected by 50 mm thick shields.
+The ship was protected by a curved armored deck that was up to 80 mm thick.
+It sloped downward at the sides of the hull to provide defense against incoming fire; the sloped portion was 50 mm thick.
+The conning tower had 100 mm thick sides, and the guns were protected by 50 mm thick gun shields.